matthewaubert/rock-paper-scissors/README.md

 3. Pseudocode
   variable to hold computerWins, initialized to 0 variable to hols userWins, initialized to 0

   repeat 5 times:
-    function to randomly select computer's choice and store it in computerSelection get random number between 1 and 3 if random number is 1
+    function to randomly select computer's choice and store it in computerSelection get random integer between 0 and 3 if random integer is 0
         computerSelection = "Rock"
-      if random number is 2
+      if random integer is 1
         computerSelection = "Paper"
-      if random number is 3
+      if random integer is 2
         computerSelection = "Scissors"

     prompt user for input of "Rock", "Paper", or "Scissors" and store it in userSelection